-The large amounts at stake in modern arbitrations, the lack of transparency of the process, the involvement of states as parties leading to greater public scrutiny, have created "a certain instability in the system that could result in a future crisis of confidence."
+The large amounts at stake in modern arbitrations, the lack of transparency of the process, and the involvement of states as parties leading to greater public scrutiny, have created "a certain instability in the system that could result in a future crisis of confidence."
 The proposed sets of rules aim to remedy that looming crisis and renew the confidence of arbitration users in the arbitral system.
+In the arbitral system.